xioren/ImageGoblin/README.md

   + failed to open url could mean the scheme is not present. i.e. https://
   + failed to parse url usually means the format of the image url does not match any regex pattern in the program.
   + if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle.

-**the logging output file also contains useful debugging information**

-*goblin art from final fantasy 1 art assets. all rights to original creator.*